 Customers can nominate themselves for an award, or they can be nominated by others inspired by their work during the two months that nominations are open.

-Our panel of industry-expert judges will review and score all nominations, narrowing down to the top 5 winning projects that meet our five Innovation Awards criteria for outstanding work.
-The 5 winners are publicly announced and showcased starting on the first day of Red Hat Summit.
+Our panel of industry-expert judges will review and score the nominations (an average of 60 per year, based on past data), narrowing them down to the top 5 winning projects and 5 honorable mentions that meet our Innovation Awards criteria for outstanding work.
+The winners and honorable mentions will be publicly announced and showcased starting on the first day of Red Hat Summit 2019.

-From these 5 winners, the 2018 Red Hat Innovator of the Year will be selected by the community through online voting.
-The winner is announced at the 2018 Red Hat Summit, May 8-10 in San Francisco.
+From the 5 winners, the 2019 Red Hat Innovator of the Year will be selected by the community through online voting.
+The winner will be announced at the 2019 Red Hat Summit held May 7-9 in Boston.